-- Teacher asks students questions (designed to remind them of relevant content completed). - 1.
+- Teacher asks students questions (designed to remind them of relevant content completed): - 1.
 What are points on a straight line called? - 2.
 What is the sum of supplementary angles? - 3.
 What is the sum of complementary angles? - 4.
-How many degrees in a revolution? - 5.
+How many degrees are there in a revolution? - 5.
 What is the angle sum of a triangle? - 6.
 What is the angle sum of a quadrilateral? - 7.
-What are two features of a parallelogram? - Teacher provides answers to questions and highlights particular concepts, as well as issues that may have arisen in student answers (issues not addressed to be noted at end of lesson). - Ask students to volunteer their answers, giving positive feedback.
-Read out a sample answer for all students to listen to and write down.
+What are two features of a parallelogram? - Teacher provides answers to questions and highlights particular concepts, as well as issues that may have arisen in student answers (issues not addressed to be noted at end of the lesson). - Encourage students to share their answers voluntarily, giving positive feedback.
+Read a sample answer aloud for all students to hear and write.
 This may come from one of the students or from the sample answers below.

 - 1. Collinear

 - 2. 180°

 - 3. 90°

 - 4. 360°

 - 5. 180°

 - 6. 360°

-- 7. Opposite sides are parallel, Opposite sides are equal length, Diagonally opposite angles are equal.
+- 7. Opposite sides are parallel; Opposite sides are equal length; Diagonally opposite angles are equal.